dchid/AWS-Notes/Compute/Lambda.md

 - Execution Context includes the /tmp directory
 - Lambda can mount EFS (NFS) volumes if they are stored in a VPC
-    - The file system is accessed using EFS access points
+    - The file system is accessed using EFS access points In order to have cross account EFS mounting, VPC peering is required

 ### Storage Options